michei69/PronounsPage-bot/README.md

 - fix temp bans
 - add more try-catches/verify more inputs (esp. for locales)
 - add/complete translations both in code and in `./src/locales`
+- REWRITE FETCH PROFILE AND FETCH WORDS CAUSE THOSE DAMN IF-ELSES ARE KILLING MY EYES
+- also fix both of them cause they're broken when not enough languages (prob due to too many if-elses at this point)

 ## ideas/stuff to implement:
 - more moderation tools (log, etc.)